 As the clock creeps closer to 10am, the tourists start flowing in.
 People come and sit on the other benches nearby.
 The people are noisy.
 The tannoys start announcing stuff.
 If I arrive around lunchtime, I’m screwed, because the benches will be taken up by people who’ve bought sandwiches from Marks and Spencer and want to sit and look out over the sea as they eat.
 (How dare they sit in my seat?
 Don’t they know I have work to do!)

 On Beautiful Sunny Days I Sat Outside to Work

 We had a rare bout of gorgeous days in Edinburgh as soon as I started this experiment, so I sat outside some of the time.
 Obviously, that was awesome.
 Witness exhibit A:

 I Got A Lot of Work Done

 I would usually do some writing, and on one occasion I banged out three blog posts in the space of two hours.
-(Normally it comes down to the wire and I pen my posts on the day they’re due to be published.)
 I also did some brainstorming, planning and editing.
 Those are really the only kinds of work you can do without an internet connection anyway.
 On one morning I found it hard to get going, but every other morning it was easy.
 IT WAS EASY.
 Magic.
-I got so much more work done than I usually do, which is good, because I had a fuckload to do before my three-week trip to the US (which is where I am — almost — as I write this.
+I got so much more work done than I usually do, which is good, because I had a fuckload to do before my three-week trip to the US (which is where I am – almost – as I write this.
 I’m in Heathrow right now, but by the time this is published I’ll be in California.
 I’m going to preemptively say OMG IT’S SO BEAUTIFUL AND WARM HERE).

 I Usually Got Some Reading Done Too